pingcap/tidb-operator/en/enable-tidb-cluster-auto-scaling.md

                 averageUtilization: 80
     ```

-4. Set the time window configurations
+4. Set the time window configurations.

     The CPU utilization based auto-scaling allows `TidbClusterAutoScaler` to get the CPU metrics of `TiDB` and `TiKV` from the specified monitoring system.
 You can specify the time window of metrics collection.